Brian Boitano: Professional career and return to amateur standing

-Following the Olympics, Boitano went on to dominate competitions in the professional ranks, winning 10 straight professional competitions, including 5 consecutive World Professional Championship titles and 4 consecutive wins at the Challenge of Champions.
+Following the Olympics, Boitano went on to dominate competitions in the professional ranks, winning ten straight professional competitions, including five consecutive World Professional Championship titles and four consecutive wins at the Challenge of Champions.
 Boitano also appeared in Carmen on Ice, for which he won an Emmy.
-However, Boitano wanted to return to amateur competition and make another run at the Olympics.
+He performed with Champions on Ice for many years.
+He wanted to return to amateur competition and make another run at the Olympics.

 In June 1993, the International Skating Union (ISU) introduced a clause, commonly known as the "Boitano rule," which allowed professionals to reinstate as "amateur" or "eligible" skaters.
 Many others joined Boitano, including Ukrainian Viktor Petrenko, 1988 bronze medalist and 1992 gold medalist.
 The ISU decision was the result of Boitano's active involvement during the early 1990s, when the International Olympic Committee lifted the remaining limits on athletes' remuneration.
-Previously, the Committee had been accused of rejecting Western professionals, while allowing Eastern Bloc state-sponsored "amateurs" to compete.
+Previously, the committee had been accused of rejecting Western professionals, while allowing Eastern Bloc state-sponsored "amateurs" to compete.
 Boitano reinstated as an amateur to compete in the 1994 Winter Olympics in Lillehammer, Norway.

 Boitano competed at the 1994 United States Figure Skating Championships, led after the short program, but lost to Scott Davis in the long program in a 6–3 split decision.
 Boitano was named to the Olympic team.
 Going into the Olympics as a medal favorite in a strong field, Boitano missed his triple Axel combination during the short program for the first time in his career.
 This mistake proved extremely costly, and knocked Boitano out of medal contention.
 He skated a good long program and finished 6th.

 Boitano returned to the professional ranks afterward.
 In 1996 he was inducted into the World Figure Skating Hall of Fame and the United States Figure Skating Hall of Fame.